mveillon/lisser/README.md

 Additional plots and aggregations can be added to the `config_overwrite.yml` file.
 If a key in the `config_overwrite.yml` file is also present in `base_config.yml`, the value from `config_overwrite.yml` will be used.

-This is useful because if there may be changes to the code that you want to download with `git pull`.
+This is useful because there may be changes to the code that you want to download with `git pull`.
 If you've changed anything in `base_config.yml` directly, there will likely be conflicts and it may be hard to resolve them.

 ## Globals